empowermint/edinburgh-indie-gamers/content/pages/code-of-conduct.md

 ---
 title: Code of Conduct
+description: Edinburgh Indie Gamer's Code of Conduct is a collaborative document designed to make our community fun for all.
+You can use it too under a Creative Commons licence.
 ---
 Edinburgh Indie Gamers (EIG) is a gaming community.
 Everyone participating in Edinburgh Indie Gamers including, but not limited to our Discord Server, social media, and face to face gaming events, is required to agree to this Code of Conduct.